Welcome to the Power Farming Cup

 The Rules

-Squads to consist of a MINIMUM OF 20 players, with a MAXIMUM OF 22, with a maximum of 22 players named / available for each game i.e., a maximum of 7 reserves per game.
+Squads to consist of 15-aside with a minimum of 20 players, a maximum of 22, with a maximum of 22 players named / available for each game (i.e. a maximum of 7 reserves per game).

 Squad selection priority to be given to year 8’s no trials or ability based selections.
 Other than that stated above, criteria for selection at the discretion of each franchise, examples of criteria as follows: